 I’m originally from Everett, Washington and now live pretty happily in St. Paul, Minnesota with my elementary school teacher husband.
 We have a daughter in law school.
 We have a son in college.
 Sometimes they are home.
 Sometimes not.
-Long story short: we are testing the waters of the empty nest and it ain’t half bad.
+In 2020, we are all home and navigating life in the pandemic.
+Sometimes it’s trickier than others.
 I’m 54 years old and have achieved the height of 5’6 inches.
 I am a work in progress.
 My therapist will vouch for me, of that I am certain.

 I’m guessing my husband would, too.

 I’ve worked as a graphic designer for more than 25 years, primarily focusing on print design.
 I’ve managed to parlay my design skills into the world of scrapbooking and cardmaking.
 Stranger things have happened.

 I believe in something called Crap-Free Scrapbooking.
 (Learn more about that here.)
 It’s a philosophy that applies to every crafty thing I do.
 It’s basically the approach I bring to all manner of crafty endeavors, card making included.

 Aside from running this site, teaching online classes and posting videos to my YouTube channel, I am the art director and a columnist for Scrapbook & Cards Today magazine, I design clear stamps and dies for Simon Says Stamp and I have a digital shop selling scrapbooking products, printables and cut files.